Welcome to our prospective Tiger Band members and parents!

 festivals and competitions.
 Jazz band instrumentation includes saxophones, trumpets, trombones, drums, bass, piano, and guitar.
 All wind and percussion players must be members of the regular band

 program to participate.

 In 2014 we launched a jazz combo program for our top jazz improvisers and in 2015 we added a 2nd jazz band!

 What other musical opportunities are there in the Tiger Band?

 We have Madrigal Musicians, which consist of a 10-piece recorder ensemble and a brass quintet.
 These groups perform at our annual Madrigal Dinner in December.
 We also

 have a Pit Orchestra that performs for the Spring Musical in March.
 In addition, we have chamber ensembles and solo opportunities for Solo and Ensemble Contest.
 Every year we also participate in

-IlMEA and the McHenry County Honors Band.
-Juniors and Seniors are also eligible for the All-State Music Festival.
+ILMEA and the McHenry County Honors Band.
+Top students are also eligible for the All-State Music Festival.

 What leadership opportunities are there in the band?

 We have a “Band Staff” that organizes many of the social aspects of band.
 The group is lead by our upperclassmen, with representatives from the other classes.
 In